nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

-The ``StartReceiveHeader ()`` method will check, with a preamble detection model, whether the signal is strong enough to be received, and if so, an event ``WifiPhy::EndReceive ()`` is scheduled for the end of reception, and the PHY is put into the RX state.
+The ``StartReceiveHeader ()`` method will check, with a preamble detection model, whether the signal is strong enough to be received, and if so, an event ``WifiPhy::ContinueReceiveHeader ()`` is scheduled for the end of the non-HT header and the PHY is put into the CCA_BUSY state.
 Currently, there is only a simple threshold-based preamble detection model in ns-3, called ``ThresholdPreambleDetectionModel``.
 If there is no preamble detection model, the preamble is assumed to have been detected.